jessielw/TMDB-Service/README.md

 ### First Time Setup

-1. Setup a docker compose file.
+1. Setup a docker compose file _(You can use a .env file or directly supply environmental variables in your docker run/compose)_.

    ```yaml
    services: